 • Click here to find out more about becoming a UKABC Partner

+The UK-ASEAN Business Council is perfectly positioned to be your partner as you seek to take advantage of this growing ASEAN opportunity.
 As a formal member of the ASEAN Business Advisory Council’s Joint Business Council, the UKABC is an active partner in key issues facing the region and is the official representative of UK business in the annual ASEAN Economic Ministers – UK Consultative Meeting.
 Click here to watch Rino Donosepoetro, Board Director UKABC, outline UKABC’s three key messages presented at the 2024 ASEAN Economic Ministers meeting.

 Latest News